Filpill/blog-web/content/projects/2022-07-17-github-cli.md

 ```

 - Pull the most recent changes from repo
-- Make ammendments to your work and save it locally
+- Make amendments to your work and save it locally
 - Queue up changes to upload
 - Commit the changes
 - Push the changes onto the checked out branch